 If you are looking for a writer, web developer or similar creative professional, ask about “paid discovery,” an in-depth research package.
 Paid discovery, and its deliverables, vary, and some creative businesses offer this as a stand-alone service.

-How can paid discovery help my business?
+How can paid discovery help me?

 If you hire the creative professional, and agree some or all of the project-related research was completed through the paid discovery sessions, this can reduce the cost to complete your creative project.
 (You’ve already paid for the research portion, normally included in the total project estimate.)

 Even if you choose not to hire that creative professional for additional assignments, a paid discovery session is still beneficial.
-Observations about your customer experience can help you tweak your own processes, information and workflows, or you can share those findings with the writer or web developer you hire in the future.
+Observations about your user experience can help you tweak your own processes, information and workflows, or you can share those findings with the writer or web developer you hire in the future.
 Comments from a paid discovery session can include:

 - your brand’s consistent or inconsistent expression in its digital properties.